JerryBLT/ToggleCard-App/README.md

 - `ui.theme`: Contains app theme and styling.

 ## Usage
-Open the app to see your name and BU email displayed.
+Open the app to see a card with the message:
+"Tap to see a fun fact!"

-Click the button to see the greeting message change.
+Tap the card to toggle the message and reveal a fun fact:
+"Kotlin was created by JetBrains!"

+Tap again to switch back to the original message.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.